 Usually the first intrepid snowflakes of the season drift gently atop Finland’s highest mountains in Enontekiö sometime in late September.
 As the days grows shorter and colder, snow begins its slow blanketing of Lapland, from north to south.
 Some years, there’s more snow, some years less.
 But according to the Finnish Metereological Institute, Lapland has a better than 90% chance of a White Christmas every year.
 Temperatures vary quite a bit depending on location and time of year.
 Christmas in Rovaniemi might be -20 to +5.
 But the farther north you go, the more likely you’ll encounter negative temperatures as low as -30°C in the coldest parts of winter.

 Once the snow and weather spiral together like a frosty waltz, Lapland is set for the winter.
 200 days of snow per year are the norm, with peak snowcover usually in late January and February.
 According to the Finnish Meteorological Institute, in northern Lapland (Utsjoki, Inari and Enontekiö), this translates to 50 – 75 cm of snow.
 Around the Arctic Circle (Rovaniemi and Kemijärvi), you can expect 25 – 50 cm of snow on the ground.
 But a special mention has to be given to Posio and Syöte, just below the Arctic Circle.
-These areas receive some of the most snowfall in Finland, the perfect location for an unforgettable ski vacation, snowmobile ride or epic snowball fight!
+These areas receive the most snowfall in Finland, the perfect location for an unforgettable ski vacation, snowmobile ride or epic snowball fight!

 Speaking of playing in the snow, there’s no other Arctic destination on Earth with the snow opportunities that Lapland offers.
 Go cross-country skiing through the giant forests of Salla, just like the proto-Finns.
 Or speed down the slopes in Levi, Finland’s most popular ski resort.
 Grab your board and head to the backslopes of Pyhätunturi.
 Strap on your snowshoes and hike the Pallas-Yllästunturi National Park.
 Don’t forget to stop by a wilderness cabin to light a fire and enjoy a packed lunch!